 - Clean Caramel Sauce: This recipe was a long time in the making!
 Thanks to Dustin, who inspired me to make a clean version.
 I used it with coconut sugar to skip the refined sugar.
 Try it with apples, lattes, cookies, or ice cream!

 How Do You Coat Energy Balls With Chocolate?

 This recipe already contains chocolate on the inside.
 But If you do choose to coat them with extra chocolate, we’re of the same mind!

 - After the energy balls are assembled, line them up on a baking sheet with parchment paper.

 - Freeze them until firm (25-30 minutes).

-- Once solid, dip each ball into melted chocolate (with a little coconut oil if you want), shake off the excess and place them back on the baking sheet.
+- Once solid, dip each ball into melted semi-sweet chocolate chips (with a little coconut oil if you want), shake off the excess and place them back on the baking sheet.
 Melted dark chocolate chips are fabulous as a coating too.